U.S. judge approves revised writers' settlement with publishers

-NEW YORK (Reuters) - A U.S. judge on Tuesday signed off on a revised class action settlement between publishers and freelance writers, who for years claimed their work had been reprinted in online databases without their permission.
+NEW YORK, June 10 (Reuters) - A U.S. judge on Tuesday signed off on a revised class action settlement between publishers and freelance writers, who for years claimed their work had been reprinted in online databases without their permission.

 At a hearing in New York, U.S. District Judge George Daniels gave final approval to the settlement, worth at least $10 million, calling it “fair, reasonable and adequate.”

-Defendants in the lawsuit included Reed Elsevier [RDELGE.UL], New York Times Co, News Corp’s Dow Jones & Co, Thomson Reuters Corp and Knight Ridder, which was bought by McClatchy Co in 2006.
+Defendants in the lawsuit included Reed Elsevier , New York Times Co, News Corp’s Dow Jones & Co, Thomson Reuters Corp and Knight Ridder, which was bought by McClatchy Co in 2006.

 The initial accord came four years after the U.S. Supreme Court in 2001 said publishers violate copyright law when they reproduce freelance works electronically without first obtaining permission from copyright owners.